riban-bw/vzeditor/README.md

 The MIDI input and output port may be selected from the drop-down lists in the header.

 When VZ sysex data is received and correctly parsed, the "Get Voice" or "Get Operation" buttons enable.
 Pressing one of these will take the received voice / operational data and populate the appropriate editor page.
-The "Save Dump" button creates a new library and saves the currently loaded voice and operational data.
+The "New Library" button creates a new library and saves the currently loaded voice and operational data.

 The "Send" button sends the voice or operational data currently being edited.
 If the "Auto Update" box is ticked then this is sent after each parameter change.